-Promote recreational activities and create connections between danta, Arcadia, and surrounding towns, enhancing quality of life and attracting visitors.
+• Promote recreational activities and create connections between Atlanta, Arcadia, and surrounding towns, enhancing quality of life and attracting visitors.

-- 1. Encourage and Financially Support Non-motorized connections, including sidewalks, bicycle paths, and recreation trails, serving all community areas and officing size, attractive, and barrier-free connectivity. - 2.
-Explore the promotion, scheduling, and staffing of seas hal recreational offerings for youth and senior population residents in Red Bridge Park. - 3.
-Evaluate whether existing facilities meet the deerse to be of the entire community.
+- 1. Encourage and Financially Support Non-motorized connections, including sidewalks, bicycle paths, and recreation trails, serving all community areas and offering safe, attractive, and barrier-free connectivity. - 2.
+Explore the promotion, scheduling, and staffing of seasonal recreational offerings for youth and senior population residents in Red Bridge Park. - 3.
+Evaluate whether existing facilities meet the diverse needs of the entire community.

-- 1. Establish a regional bicycle are pedes on plan and coordinate with adjacent communities to create seamless non-motorized connect, as cross manicipal boundaries to serve residential, commercial, and institutional land uses. - 2.
-Develop a Parks and P creation (aste Plan to expand the park and trail system and add connectivity between the Town an other munit palities. - 3.
-Implement a non-motorix of path of bike lanes to potentially use existing train services. - 4.
-Develop a recreational offency ogram created by the Parks Department for residents. - 5.
+- 1. Establish a regional bicycle and pedestrian plan and coordinate with adjacent communities to create seamless non-motorized connections across municipal boundaries to serve residential, commercial, and institutional land uses. - 2.
+Develop a Parks and Recreation Master Plan to expand the park and trail system and add connectivity between the Town and other municipalities. - 3.
+Implement a non-motorized path or bike lanes to potentially use existing train services. - 4.
+Develop a recreational offering program created by the Parks Department for residents. - 5.
 Collect a formal inventory of all complete non-motorized trails, pathways, and sidewalk systems, including completion of the Cicero Trail and additional north-south bicycle lane connections in Jackson Township.